herumi/mcl/api.md

 ```
 - always return 0
 - use SHA-256 if sizeof(*x) <= 256 else SHA-512
-- set accoring to the same way as `setLittleEndian`
+- set according to the same way as `setLittleEndian`.
-  - support the other wasy if you want in the future

 ### map `x` to G1 / G2.
 ```